o-lim/generate-ninja/tools/gn/docs/reference.md

 ## **action**: Declare a target that runs a script a single time.

 ```
-  This target type allows you to run a script a single time to produce
+  This target type allows you to run a script or command a single time
-  or more output files.
-If you want to run a script once for each of a
+  to produce one or more output files.
+If you want to run a script once
-  set of input files, see "gn help action_foreach".
+  for each of a set of input files, see "gn help action_foreach".

 ```